Manhattan Institute for Policy Research: 2009–present

-In 2010, Institute senior fellow Steve Malanga (a former Crain Communications executive editor) published Shakedown: The Continuing Conspiracy Against the American Taxpayer.

 After the 2008 financial crisis, senior fellow Nicole Gelinas wrote her first book, After the Fall: Saving Capitalism from Wall Street — and Washington (Encounter, 2011).
 In the book, she argues that after over two decades of broken regulation and the federal government's adoption of a "too big to fail" policy for the largest or most complex financial companies eventually posed an untenable risk to the economy.
 The institute has also worked closely with others, including Charles W. Calomiris at Columbia Business School.
 Calomiris criticized the Dodd-Frank financial regulations passed in response to the 2008 financial crisis.

 Paul Howard, the institute's former director of health policy, advocated regulatory reform to allow private industry to develop medical devices and pharmaceuticals.

-In 2012, Institute senior fellow Kay Hymowitz released Manning Up: How the Rise of Women Has Turned Men into Boys, arguing that too many American men in their 20s have started to prolong adolescence.
-Governing magazine columnist and urban-policy blogger Aaron Renn also joined the institute in 2012.

-In 2015, Heather Mac Donald popularized the term, the Ferguson effect (an increase in violent crime rates in a community asserted to be caused by reduced proactive policing due to the community's distrust and hostility towards police) when she used it in a May 29, 2015, Wall Street Journal op-ed.
+In 2015, Heather Mac Donald popularized the term "the Ferguson effect" (an increase in violent crime rates in a community asserted to be caused by reduced proactive policing due to the community's distrust and hostility towards police) when she used it in a May 29, 2015, Wall Street Journal op-ed.
 The op-ed stated the rise in crime rates in some U.S. cities was due to "agitation" against police forces.
 Mac Donald also argued "Unless the demonization of law enforcement ends, the liberating gains in urban safety will be lost", quoting a number of police officers who said police morale was at an all-time low.
 The following year, Mac Donald published The War on Cops, which asserted that a "new attack on law and order makes everyone less safe".
 In the book, Mac Donald further highlighted the Ferguson effect, and argued that claims of racial discrimination in policing are "unsupported by evidence", and are instead due to larger numbers of crimes being reported as having been committed by minorities.

 In 2021, the institute initiated an annual "Celebration of Ideas" in Palm Beach County, Florida.
 This was highlighted by The Wall Street Journal in a 2023 article noting the institute's growing presence in Florida.
-In January 2023, Institute senior fellow Christopher Rufo, director of the organization's initiative on critical race theory, was appointed by Florida Governor Ron DeSantis to serve on the New College of Florida Board of Trustees.
+In January 2023, Institute senior fellow Christopher Rufo was appointed by Florida Governor Ron DeSantis to serve on the New College of Florida Board of Trustees.